Fleet Weather Center San Diego: Current operations

+Joint Typhoon Warning Center

-Established in 1959, JTWC is an Echelon V command that provides tropical cyclone reconnaissance, forecast, warning and decision support services for operational advantage to U.S. government agencies operating in the Pacific and Indian Oceans.
-JTWC's overall area of responsibility for forecasting or repackaging other agencies’ official forecasts covers 89 percent of the world's tropical cyclones.
-They issue forecasts for track, intensity and wind radii for 34 kn (tropical storm strength), 50 kn (storm force) and 64 kn (typhoon strength) winds up to five days in advance for systems that are greater than 25 kn in the western North Pacific Ocean or 34 kn anywhere else.JTWC's TC forecasts are used by civilian populations in Guam, Micronesia, and American Samoa as well.
+JTWC was established in 1959 as an echelon V command.
+It provides tropical cyclone reconnaissance, forecast, warning and decision support services for operational advantage to U.S. government agencies operating in the Pacific and Indian Oceans.
+JTWC's overall area of responsibility for forecasting or repackaging other agencies' official forecasts covers 89 percent of the world's tropical cyclones.
+They issue forecasts for track, intensity and wind radii for 34 kn (tropical storm strength), 50 kn (storm force) and 64 kn (typhoon strength) winds up to five days in advance for systems that are greater than 25 kn in the western North Pacific Ocean or 34 kn anywhere else.

+JTWC's TC forecasts are used by civilian populations in Guam, Micronesia, and American Samoa as well.
 In addition to real-time forecasting, the JTWC also collaborates with the worldwide scientific community to adapt research to operations and improve satellite sensing abilities and forecast accuracy.
 Navy personnel at JTWC also provide tsunami advisory information and recommendations to shore installations and units, as well as impact forecasts for U.S. Pacific Fleet's airborne Intelligence, Surveillance and Reconnaissance and decision support services to U.S. Pacific Command and its subordinate commands.
 JTWC, which the Navy has operated in conjunction with the U.S. Air Force since 1945, remains in Pearl Harbor.
-JTWC Aviation Detachment Pearl Harbor provides joint aviation services with the Air Force's 17th Operational Weather Squadron, based at Joint Base Pearl Harbor Hickam.
+JTWC Aviation Detachment Pearl Harbor provides joint aviation services with the Air Force's 17th Operational Weather Squadron, based at Joint Base Pearl Harbor–Hickam.
 The partnership with the Air Force is similar to one that has been in place at Sembach, Germany, since 2007.

+Strike Group Oceanography Team San Diego

-SGOT-SD is the METOC community's premier sea-going command where Sailors and Junior Officers alike are trained, mentored, and prepared to engage in tactically relevant ways with their embarked ships and their warfare commanders.
-It is an Echelon V command.
+SGOT-SD is the METOC community's premier sea-going command where sailors and junior officers alike are trained, mentored, and prepared to engage in tactically relevant ways with their embarked ships and their warfare commanders.
+It is an echelon V command.
 As the primary source for METOC personnel aboard aircraft carriers, amphibious assault ships, and other independent deployers and overseas exercises in the Indo-Pacific AOR, SGOT-SD's mission is to generate and deploy multi-spectrum METOC teams to Navy, Joint and Coalition Forces operating in the Third, Fifth and Seventh Fleet areas of responsibility.
 SGOT-SD's expanded mission set enables the teams to work directly with afloat commanders across all warfare areas, applying actionable environmental information to improve the Fleet's overall battlespace awareness.
+SGOT-SD forecasters and observers deploy with aircraft carriers, amphibious ships, and independent deployers to provide on-scene "organic" maritime forecasting as well as anti-submarine warfare (ASW), electromagnetic warfare, and general safety of flight forecasts for the embarked air wings.